edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4.md_CubicCurve4.md

 * ControlPoly4.FCMacro
 * CubicCurve4.FCMacro

+Optional: from [master](https://github.com/edwardvmills/NURBSlib_EVM) /icons, copy:
+*ControlPoly4.svg
+*CubicCurve4.svg

-Place them in your FreCAD macro folder
+Place them in your FreCAD macro folder (and a suitable icon folder)

 In FreeCAD. set up macros for ControlPoly4 and CubicCurve4.